 BMobile can provide mobility and echolocation training to children and adults who have already received mobility training through their local authority.
 They may want to take part in walking the West Highland way with friends, have a new job in a unknown area, be heading to university in the west of

-If you have not had mobility training and wish to purchase this service direct from Visibility, or want to learn more please call us on 0141 332 4632 and ask for Heather, Jamie or Laura.
+If you have not had mobility training and wish to purchase this service direct from Visibility, or want to learn more please call us on 0141 332 4632 and ask for Sharon, Jamie or Laura.

 What is mobility and echolocation training?